ArkadSt/intern-decision-engine-backend/TICKET-101-feedback.md

 by inspecting the source code.

-The method DecisionEngine.calculateApprovedLoan catches the exceptions thrown by verifyInputs and proceeds with returning a decision with an error message, which is bad and completely unnecessary provided that it is already specified that calculateApprovedLoan throws those exceptions which are later handled in the controller.
-That way the controller also fails to respond with "bad request".
-This seems to be the only such case and also the only case where the errorMessage field in the Decision class is assigned and used.
+The method DecisionEngine.calculateApprovedLoan catches the exceptions thrown by verifyInputs and proceeds with returning a decision with an error message, which is strange and bad for several reasons.
+First of all exceptions should be handled in controller, not service.
+Furthermore, the custom exceptions are in fact instances of class Throwable, not Exception, thus are not going to be handled in the catch block for instances of class Exception, therefore this try-catch block is redundant anyway.
+This also seems to be the only case when the errorMessage field in the Decision class is assigned and used.
 Therefore, this field is redundant and should be removed.

+Custom exceptions should be instances of Exception, not just Throwable, otherwise they are not regarded as exceptions.

+Some test methods have incorrect names